rowanvredenburg/rowanvredenburg.github.io/_pages/about.md

 author_profile: false
 ---

 Hi!
-My name is Rowan Vredenburg and I am a graduate of the University of Toronto Materials Science and Engineering program, currently working in engineering project management in the water/wastewater sector.
+My name is Rowan Vredenburg and I am a graduate of the University of Toronto Materials Science and Engineering program, currently working in engineering project management.
 I have always had an interest for coding and recently became interested in 3D design.
 {: .text-pad}

 The idea behind this website was as a place to store and share my work in both Blender and procedural math programming.